rokett/Citrix-NetScaler-Exporter/README.md

 ## Building the executable
 All dependencies are version controlled, so building the project is really easy.

-1. ``go get github.com/rokett/citrix-netscaler-exporter``.
+1. `go get github.com/rokett/citrix-netscaler-exporter`.
-2. From within the repository directory run ``make``.
+2. From within the repository directory run `make`.
 3. Hey presto, you have an executable.

 ## Dockerfile
 A Dockerfile has been setup to create the exporter using golang:alpine3.6

-This Dockerfile will create a container that will set the entrypoint as /Citrix-Netscaler-Exporter so you can just pass in the command line options mentioned about to the container without needing to call the executable
+This Dockerfile will create a container that will set the entrypoint as /Citrix-Netscaler-Exporter so you can just pass in the command line options mentioned above to the container without needing to call the executable